schmunk42/yii2-markdocs-module/README.md

 Yii 2.0 Markdown Docs Module
 ============================

-Renders markdown files from local folder as views
+Renders markdown files from URLs or local files in views.

+You can either display the documentation of your online GitHub repo nicely rendered in a custom theme.
+Or provide application documention in the backend from local files.

 Installation
 ------------